 - "Is it time to refinance my mortgage?"

 - "My mother just turned 65.
 What federal income tax benefits are available to her?"

-- "I want to buy a new car.
-Can you help me understand the financing details?"
+- "I want to buy a new car but don't understand the financing details."

 - "How does a reverse mortgage work?"